Many marketing strategies include inbound efforts and these methods work, but they take time.

 “Jack, love your content, would being a guest on our podcast be on your radar?”

-Step 4: Write personalized Linkedin connection request messages – Here are some template examples.
+Step 4: Write personalized Linkedin connection requests

 So once you have researched each prospect you can begin to write personalized messages specifically for them.